 *Employment Rate based on 2021 contactable triOS graduates employed in a related field within 12 months.

 NOC Code: 4211 - **Wage data rounded down to the nearest dollar.
 Average wage doesn't reflect the starting salary but represents the middle value between lowest to highest wages.
 Local (or regional) income may vary.
-Last updated on Nov.
-1st, 2019.
+Last updated in May, 2021.

 Students enrolled in this program will receive: